-Considering Lappa’s small size, there is still a lot to do for little ones.
+Considering Lappa Valley’s small size, there is still a lot to do for little ones.
 From an adventure playground, a boating lake, pedal cars, crazy golf, an indoor play centre, plus two other railway rides.
 There is also a café, gift shop and plenty of picnic tables.

 Once the rain had begun to ease off slightly, we caught the Woodland railway, which Monkey really enjoyed as there were various random wooden cut-outs to spot on the journey such as the ‘big, bad wolf’ and a crocodile in the lake.

 We then headed to the boating lake and got into a canoe – this was quite an experience.
-Not least as Monkey kept thinking it was funny to drop his oars and pick up lots of pond weed.
+Not least as Monkey kept thinking it was funny to drop his oars and pick up lots of pondweeds.
 We also ended up trying to race another couple around the little island.
 Childish, I know, but good fun.
 After Monkey insisted on having several goes on the bulldozers in the sandpit, and we played on the various slides and playground rides, it was time to head back and catch the last train.

-Lappa Valley has just celebrated its 40 years anniversary and it shows.
-The equipment is tired and old, the crazy golf is very basic, the ‘fun’ cut outs dotted around the park need updating, and it needs a modern overhaul.
+Lappa Valley is over 40 years old and it shows.
+The equipment is tired and old, the crazy golf is very basic, the ‘fun’ cut-outs dotted around the park need updating, and it needs a modern overhaul.
 However, for young kids, who don’t see any of this, it’s paradise.
 The tickets weren’t expensive and the ride on the steam train is definitely worth it for the price.
 Overall, it was a good way to spend a few hours entertaining Monkey and he really enjoyed himself.
-Although, I think he still preferred the miniature railway ride he got to go on daily at Coombe Mill!